 PRACTICE DIRECTION 58 – COMMERCIAL COURT

-This practice direction applies to commercial claims proceeding in the commercial list of the Queen's Bench Division.
+This practice direction applies to commercial claims proceeding in the commercial list of the King's Bench Division.
 It supersedes all previous practice directions and practice statements in the Commercial Court.

 All proceedings in the commercial list, including any appeal from a judgment, order or decision of a master or district judge before the proceedings were transferred to the Commercial Court, will be heard or determined by a Commercial Court judge, except that –

-(1) another judge of the Queen's Bench Division or Chancery Division may hear urgent applications if no Commercial Court judge is available; and
+(1) another judge of the King's Bench Division or Chancery Division may hear urgent applications if no Commercial Court judge is available; and

 Provisions in other practice directions which refer to a master or district judge are to be read, in relation to claims in the commercial list, as if they referred to a Commercial Court judge.